-The evaluator devised and executed the necessary evaluator penetration testing about the possibility of exploitable concern at assumed environment of use and attack level based on the evidence submitted during the evaluation process.
+The evaluator devised and performed the necessary evaluator penetration testing the potentially exploitable vulnerabilities of concern under the assumed environment of use and attack level based on the evidence submitted during the evaluation process.

-It explains an outline of the penetration testing executed by the evaluator as follows.
+An outline of the penetration testing performed by the evaluator is as follows.